 Online streaming is a high-value industry.
-Users pay considerable subscription fees to access on-demand video services and live streaming.
+Users pay considerable subscription fees to access live streaming and an on-demand video service.
 You need to factor in the advertisement money when creating streaming services, and that’s big money too.

 Naturally, information security is important for on-demand video services and live streaming.
 Creators, publishers, and distributors can’t afford anyone tampering with their on-demand streaming content.

 You need to prioritize application security.
-Consequently, you need to use tools and techniques like encryption, digital signature, API security, etc.
+Consequently, you need to use tools and techniques like encryption, digital signature, API security, content licensing, etc.

 A project to start a streaming service and develop an on-demand video streaming app can be complex.
 The more platforms you target, the higher the complexity.
 Consider engaging a software development company for a project like this.